ADOPT FROM THE UNITED STATES In Oregon

 - Families with an approved home study have access to the “database” and are able to view waiting children.

 - Timeframe: 12 to 24 months.
-Timeframe is from registered dossier to completion.
+Timeframe is from finalized home study to placement.
 Timeframes are dependent on family’s openness to medical conditions, gender, and age of child.

-- Complete a FREE Pre-App to view waiting children.
+- Complete a FREE Pre-App to speak with an Adoption Advisor.

 WHO IS ELIGIBLE TO ADOPT In Oregon?